monday.com Emergency Response Team

 The Global Humanitarian Overview 2023 by OCHA predicts that in 2023 a new record for the number of people requiring humanitarian aid will be reached, with 339 million people in 69 countries requiring assistance, 65 million people more compared to 2022.

-1 in every 23 people now needs humanitarian assistance
+1 in every 23 people now needs humanitarian assistance.
+And the number is increasing day by day.

 The increasing gap between the needs of those requiring humanitarian aid and the resources available to meet those needs makes it crucial to find innovative ways to ensure that humanitarian efforts are as efficient and effective as possible.